-- Under 16 years old for any purpose unless the youth is at least 14 years old and: - the employer obtains written consent from the youth's parent or guardian; and - the youth is employed to work outside the grounds of the premises for a purpose that does not involve preparing, serving, dispensing, or selling alcoholic beverages. - Less than 18 years old to prepare, serve, dispense, or sell any alcoholic beverages, including mixed beverages except for sale of alcoholic beverages at the point-of-sale for only off-premises consumption.
+- Under 16 years old for any purpose unless the youth is at least 14 years old and: - the employer obtains written consent from the youth's parent or guardian; and - the youth is employed to work outside the grounds of the premises for a purpose that does not involve preparing, serving, dispensing or selling alcoholic beverages. - Less than 18 years old to prepare, serve, dispense or sell any alcoholic beverages, including mixed beverages.

-(N.C.G.S. § 95-25.5(j); 13 NCAC 12.0408.)
+(N.C.
+Gen. Stat.
+Ann. § 95-25.5(j); 13 N.C.
+Admin.
+Code 12.0408.)